These Bylaws are authorized by the Constitution of the ICPSR.

 The Chairperson, acting on behalf of the Committee, will solicit nominations from Council members, Official Representatives, the ICPSR Executive Director and Senior Staff, and the responsible executive official of the host institution.
 Nominees must be from member institutions.
 The Executive Director will gather and present to the nominating committee information on potential candidates.
 The Nominating Committee will present to the Official Representatives the names of a proposed Chairperson (see Article IV, Section 1) and nominees to the Council, with adequate time to allow additional nominations by Official Representatives in accord with stated procedures determined by the Council.

-Ballots will be mailed to those Official Representatives eligible to vote.
+Ballots will be mailed electronically to those Official Representatives eligible to vote.
 Election to each position will be by majority vote among votes properly cast for that position.

 The Council, by two-thirds vote of its members, may remove a member from Council for cause, such as persistent non-performance of duties.